Why it is bad to have a single point of failure in a product and what to do about it.

 - User story is released to production.

-Many teams rely on the Product Owner, Business Analyst, etc. and expect solutions and specs from them.
-A team doesn’t care about the solution, but does care about completeness of the specification.
-Sometimes this works, in most cases — not.
+Many teams rely on the Product Owner, Business Analyst, etc., and expect solutions and specs from them.
+A team doesn’t care about the solution, but does care about the completeness of the specification.
+Sometimes this works — but in most cases, it doesn't.

 Some teams rely on communication and do not create specs at all.
 They brainstorm a solution on the fly and then jump to coding.
-Sometimes this works, in most cases… well, you got it.
+Sometimes this works— but in most cases... well, you get it.

-Some clever teams rely on the group of people that consists of developers, testers, designers and product owners who brainstorm the solution, find the best one, iterate and delegate writing specs to the product owner.
+Some clever teams rely on a group of people that consists of developers, testers, designers, and product owners who brainstorm the solution, find the best one, then iterate and delegate writing specs to the product owner.
 And these teams rock.

-The communication would be one-way, without much collaboration, and in such environment Product Owner would tend to ignore the opinions of other team members, since they do not participate in problem solving.
+The communication would be one-way, without much collaboration.
+In such an environment, the Product Owner would tend to ignore the opinions of other team members, since they do not participate in problem solving.
 If you don’t participate, why the freaking hell should I care about your opinion?